Bei129/MyFirstProject/README.md

 # MyFirstProject
-Heyhey, this is an attempt from my local vscode
+Heyhey, this is an attempt from my local VScode
-Hello, this is an attempy from github
+Hello, this is an attempt from GitHub